 - Ruby’s -e, -n, and -p switches – I talked here about these three command line arguments to the Ruby executable, inherited from Perl, that enable you to perform powerful one-liners in the shell to process text.

-I don’t just write about techie things, but I keep my non-tech things a bit segregated; you can find book reviews, travel writing, and other attempts at “serious” writing on my writing blog.
+As well as what’s on this site, you can find my book reviews, travel writing, and other attempts at “serious” writing on my writing blog.

 I also wrote my first book in 2015: Text Processing with Ruby.
 Aimed at the novice-to-intermediate Ruby developer, TPWR takes you from the basics of reading files through to parsing structured files, using regular expressions to extract data from text, and writing Unix utilities that can play nicely with other processes – with lots more along the way.
 If you’ve ever found yourself with a mountain of text and not known what to do with it, TPWR might help.
 TPWR was picked up by Pragmatic Bookshelf in the summer of 2014, and is available to buy from their website.